Image Colorization: A Survey and Dataset: Limitations and Future Directions

-\textbf{Lack of Benchmark Dataset}: Image colorization techniques are typically evaluated on grayscale images from various datasets available in the literature due to the absence of purposefully built colorization datasets.
-The available datasets were originally collected for tasks such as detection, classification, \etc contrary to the image colorization.
-The quality of the images may not be sufficient for image colorization.
-Moreover, the datasets contain objects, such as buses, shirts, doors, \etc, that can take any color.
-Hence such an evaluation environment is not appropriate for fair comparison in terms of PSNR or SSIM.
 We aim to remove this unrealistic setting for image colorization by collecting images that are true to their colors.
 For example, a carrot will have an orange color in most images.
 Bananas will be either greenish or yellowish.
+Hence, our choice of images deliberately evaluates the method's strength and any bias toward specific colors.
+Furthermore, we purposefully put a white background to test for any algorithm-induced colorization spill.
 We have collected \emph{723} images from the internet distributed in \emph{20} categories.
 Each image has an object and a white background.
-Our benchmark outlines a realistic evaluation scenario that differs sharply from those generally employed by the image colorization techniques.
-Figure~\ref{fig:Sample_images} shows the images from each category from our Natural Color Dataset (NCData).
+Our benchmark outlines a realistic evaluation scenario that differs sharply from those generally employed by image colorization techniques.
+Figure~\ref{fig:Sample_images} shows the images from each category from our Natural-Color Dataset (NCD).

-\textbf{Lacking of Competitions}: Currently, most vision tasks have competitions held across different top-tier conferences \eg (CVPR, ECCV workshops such as NTIRE, PBVS, \etc) and online submission platforms, such as Kaggle.
-These competitions help push state-of-the-art.
+\textbf{Lacking of Competitions}: Currently, competitions for most vision tasks are held across various top-tier conferences, such as CVPR, ECCV workshops like NTIRE, PBVS, etc., and online submission platforms like Kaggle.
+These competitions help push the state-of-the-art.
 Unfortunately, there is no such arrangement for image colorization.
 Making competitions a regular feature in top-tier conferences and online venues would thus be a drastic step forward for image colorization.

-\textbf{Limited Availability of Open-Source Codes}: Open-source code plays a vital role in the advancement of the research fields, as can be seen in classification~\cite{he2016ResNet}, image super-resolution~\cite{anwar2019densely}, image denoising~\cite{anwar2019real} \etc In image colorization, open-source codes are rare or codes are obsolete now as they were built in earlier CNN frameworks.
-In other fields of research, the codes are either recycled or re-implemented by volunteers in the corresponding field to the new frameworks and environments.
-However, this is not currently being done for image colorization, hindering progress.
+\textbf{Limited Availability of Open-Source Codes}: Open-source code plays a vital role in the advancement of the research fields, as can be seen in classification~\cite{he2016ResNet}, image super-resolution~\cite{anwar2019densely}, image denoising~\cite{anwar2019real}, etc. In image colorization, open-source codes are rare, or codes are obsolete now as they were built in earlier CNN frameworks.
+In other research fields, volunteers recycle or re-implement the codes for the new frameworks and environments.
+However, this is not currently done for image colorization, hindering progress.